jyotirmaybarman/nestjs-boilerplate/README.md

 #### TypeORM

-Define new entities here `src/providers/typeorm/entities` and generate a migration file with the following command -
+Define a new entity with the `.entity.ts` extension preferably in here `src/models/your-model/entities/name.entity.ts` or wherever you want, then generate a migration file with the following command -

 ```bash
 npm run migration:generate --name=your_migration_file_name